gitbls/sdm/Docs/Disk-Encryption.md

 * `--keyfile /path/to/keyfile` &mdash; A keyfile used for passphrase-less booting.
 See <a href="Disk-Encryption.md#unlocking-rootfs-with-a-usb-keyfile-disk">Unlocking rootfs with a USB Keyfile Disk</a> for details
 * `--mapper cryptmapname` &mdash; Set cryptroot mapper name [Default: cryptroot]
 * `--mask netmask` &mdash; Set network mask for initramfs
+* `--no-expand-root` &mdash; Do not expand the rootfs at the end of sdmcryptfs
+* `--no-last-reboot` &mdash; Don't do final reboot after sdm-cryptfs-cleanup
 * `--nopwd` &mdash; Do not configure passphrase unlock; a keyfile is required
 * `--quiet` &mdash; Keep graphical desktop startup quiet (see 'known issues' below)
 * `--reboot` &mdash; Reboot the system (into initramfs) when sdm-cryptconfig is complete